About the Aging Conference...

 - The general public

-- What: The 2014 theme is THE HEART & SOUL OF AGING WELL
+- What: The 2016 theme is RESILIENCE: THE BRIGHT SIDE OF AGING

 - Continuing Education Credits: ALL attendees seeking Continuing Education Credits should note that they will require an additional $15.00 fee that can be paid in conjunction with the registration fee.